commonsensesoftware/more-rs-di/guide/src/guide/registration.md

 1. Use _Interior Mutability_ within your service implementation
 2. Design your service as a factory which is shared within DI, but can create instances owned outside the factory that are idiomatically mutable
-3. Decorate your service with `Mutex<T>`
+3. Decorate your service with `RefCell<T>` or, if the **async** feature is activated, `Mutex<T>`

 **Option 3** is the only method provided out-of-the-box as the other options are subjective design choices within the scope of your application.
-One of the consequences of this approach is that the type `Mutex<T>` itself becomes part of the service registration; `ServiceRef<T>` and `ServiceRef<Mutex<T>>` (or `ServiceRefMut<T>` for short) are considered different services.
-In most cases, this is probably not a problem.
+One of the consequences of this approach is that the types `RefCell<T>` and `Mutex<T>` themselves become part of the service registration; `Ref<T>` and `Ref<RefCell<T>>` (or `RefMut<T>` for short) are considered different services.
+In most use cases, this is not a problem.
 Your service is either entirely read-only or it is read-write.
 If you need both and two different service instances will not work for you or you want finer-grained control over synchronization, you should consider _Interior Mutability_ instead.

 ## Builder